teohrt/cruddyAPI/README.md

 ```

 Now, initialize the db table in another terminal and start the API server with these commands:
 * This app listens to API Gateway requests by default.
-To make it accessible to normal http requests, comment out line 37 and uncomment lines 17 and 35 in file "app/app.go"
+For local development you will need to make it accessible to normal http requests.
+Do this by commenting line 37 and uncomment lines 17 and 35 in file "app/app.go".
 ```bash
 make db-table-init
 make run-locally
 ```

 ## Licence
 See LICENSE.